UBC-CIC/commit2act/docs/UserGuide.md

 - To edit existing quizzes, click the `Edit Existing Questions` Button.
 This will display all the quizzes for your selected action
   ![alt text](images/adminDashboard/manage_quizzes1.png)
   ![alt text](images/adminDashboard/manage_quizzes3.png)
-- Click the pencil icon on the upper right hand corner to edit
+- Click the pencil icon on the upper right hand corner to edit.
+This will change the card into a form, which has the same functionality as described in the Creating Quiz Questions section
   ![alt text](images/adminDashboard/manage_quizzes4.png)
-- Clicking the pencil icon will change the card into a form, which has the same functionality as described in the Creating Quiz Questions section.
 - To delete a question, click the `Delete` button on the bottom left hand corner
 - To apply changes, click the `Save` button on the bottom right hand corner
 - To switch out of the Edit View, click the pencil icon again

 ## Account Settings

-- Users can edit their information and view all their submitted actions on this page
+- Users can edit their information and view all their submitted actions on their Account Settings page

 ### Editing User Information